crux-bphc/CMS-Android/CONTRIBUTING.md

 6. If everything looks okay, the mainter(s) will go ahead and merge your changes into the repo.

-**Note for maintainers**: When merging a PR in, rebase the changes instead of creating a merge commit.
+**Note for maintainers**: When merging a PR in, *rebase the changes instead of creating a merge commit*.
 This ensures a clean commit history.
 Squash and rebase if required.
 You may also ask the contributor to do this if you are unsure how best to squash the commits.
 Changes introduced by a commit must be granular so that diagnosing and fixing problems later on is as simple as rolling back a specific commit.